Best Medicare Supplement Plans in Missouri (2026)

 • Missouri SHIP (State Health Insurance Assistance Program): Formerly called Missouri CLAIM, this certified program connects Medicare beneficiaries with trained volunteer counselors who compare Medicare Supplement plans, Medicare Advantage options and Part D prescription coverage during free one-on-one sessions.
 Missouri SHIP has 200+ counselors statewide and partners with community organizations throughout Missouri.
 Call (800) 390-3330 for counseling appointments or visit their website for local counselor locations.

-• Missouri Department of Commerce and Insurance - Division of Consumer Affairs: File complaints about Medicare Supplement insurers through the Consumer Affairs Division, which investigates billing disputes, claim delays and coverage denials.
+• Missouri Department of Commerce and Insurance - Division of Consumer Affairs: File complaints about Medicare Supplement insurers through the Consumer Affairs Division, which investigates billing disputes, claim delays and similar coverage complaints.
 Insurance companies must respond within 20 days after receiving complaints.
 Call the Insurance Consumer Hotline at (800) 726-7390 or submit complaints online.
 The department also publishes annual Consumer Complaint Index reports that compare complaint rates for Medicare Supplement insurers operating in Missouri.

 • Medicare.gov: Compare Medicare Supplement plans available in your ZIP code using the plan finder tool.
 Search coverage options and costs from insurers licensed to sell Medigap policies in Missouri.